MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/import-process/resolve-errors.md

 <a id="TF402558"></a>
 ### TF402558: The definition of field *[refName]* is inconsistent with the existing definition of the field in the following templates: *[templateNames]*.
 Fields must be defined consistently across processes that have been or that you plan to import to Azure DevOps Services.
-The system will not allow you to import a process that contains a ```FIELD``` element which is defined one way in Process A and another way in Process B.  All ```FIELD``` element attributes must match.
+The system doesn't allow you to import a process that contains a ```FIELD``` element which is defined one way in Process A and another way in Process B.  All ```FIELD``` element attributes must match.

 #### Example